 Canada is in the midst of a generational business shift.
 According to BDC, over 60% of small

-business owners in Canada are over the age of 50, and many are preparing to retire.
-As a
+business owners in Canada are over the age of 50,

 result, the market is becoming saturated with businesses for sale — but timing is everything.